CekLadang/CloudComputing/README.md

 # Pull Requests

-I'd be happy to review any pull requests that may better the TanamIn project, in particular if you have a bug fix, enhancement, or a new idea, you can contact us.
+I'd be happy to review any pull requests that may better the CekLadang project, in particular if you have a bug fix, enhancement, or a new idea, you can contact us.